radius-project/design-notes/recipe/2024-01-support-private-terraform-repository.md

 ## Design
 ### Design details
 Today, we support only Terraform registry and HTTP URLs as allowed module sources for Terraform recipe template paths.
-Git public repository are also supported by providing the HTTP URl to the module directory.
+Git public repository are also supported by providing the HTTP URL to the module directory.
 But to support repositories we need a way to authenticate the git account where the modules are stored.

 Git provides different ways to authenticate: